 Flat Tires & How To Fix Them

-If your BOB Stroller, Yak Trailer or Ibex Trailer has a flat tire you may need to replace the inner tube.
+If your BOB Stroller, Yak or Ibex Trailer has a flat tire you may need to replace the inner tube.
 The inner tube is what holds the air and shape of the tire when pumped up (see also Anatomy of a Stroller Wheel).
 Simply replacing the tire will not solve the problem.
 The video below should be helpful.
 However, we strongly recommend using bicycle tire levers to remove and install a tire, not screw drivers as shown in the video.

 Most times you can use your tire again, but it is a judgement call on your part.
 If the tread is worn or there is a large hole in the tire then it may be a good call to replace it.
 Inspect the tire to make sure what ever punctured the inner tube is not still stuck in the tread of your tire.
 You will need to remove the tire and inner tube from the wheel to properly inspect your tire.
 Visually inspect the outside of the tread and then gingerly run your fingers along the inside of the tire to feel for anything poking through.
 If you locate a compromising object (thorn, piece of glass, etc.) you can remove it with tweezers.

 You can even patch the punctured inner tube if it's a small hole.
 Locate the puncture by pumping up the tube and submerging in a sink or large bowl full of water.
 Where the bubbles rise is the location of the puncture!
 Keep your eye on that hole, wipe the spot down and draw a circle around the puncture with a marker.
 Now you can patch it up!

 If you keep sustaining flat tires and you have determined that the culprit is not a foreign object poking through the tire or a damaged inner tube valve stem, then it may be something on the wheel or rim.
 You will want to closely inspect your wheel after the tire and inner tube have been removed for any inconsistencies (burrs, etc).